Two Pointer Techniques for Linked List Problems

 };

-Of course, if we use Big O notation to calculate time complexity, the time complexity for traversing a linked list once or twice is both .
+Of course, if we use big O notation to calculate time complexity, both traversing the list once and twice have a time complexity of .
 However, the algorithm mentioned above is more skillful.

 19. Remove Nth Node From End of List | LeetCode |